Welcome to our site

 We have learned a lot in the last few years about our animals!
 Nigerian Dwarf goats, are in general, hardy little animals.
 Our does have excellent maternal instincts, and almost never need assistance or intervention in the birthing process.
 (Although we do make it priority to be available when our does are birthing!)

 One very important component of our goats’ diet is a goat specific loose mineral, that is available to them at all times.
-Goats need copper, cobalt, selenium and many other essential minerals in order to stay healthy and keep their milk tasting sweet and fresh with no “off” flavors.
+Goats need copper, cobalt, zinc, selenium and many other essential minerals in order to stay healthy and keep their milk tasting sweet and fresh with no “off” flavors.
 Don’t make the mistake of using a sheep/goat mineral, since sheep cannot have copper at the levels a goat needs.

 ADGA Performance Programs